 When a writer changes main ideas or topics within a paragraph, confusion often results.
 To achieve coherence, then, a writer should show how all of the ideas contained in a paragraph are relevant to the main topic.

 Expansion and Emphasis

 Alongside maintaining coherence and unity, it is also required that the idea that is introduced in a sentence is properly expanded and emphasized.
 A paragraph is adequately developed when it describes, explains and supports the topic sentence.
 If the “promise” of the topic sentence is not fulfilled, or if the reader is left with questions after reading the paragraph, the paragraph has not been adequately developed.
-Generally speaking, a paragraph which consists of only two or three sentences is under-developed.
-A good rule of thumb to follow is to make sure that a paragraph contains at least four sentences which explain and elaborate on the topic sentence.
+Generally speaking, a paragraph that consists of only two or three sentences is underdeveloped.
+A good rule of thumb to follow is to make sure that a paragraph contains at least four sentences that explain and elaborate on the topic sentence.

 Generally speaking, a paragraph should contain between three and five sentences, all of which help clarify and support the main idea of the paragraph.
 When a writer begins a new paragraph, it signals to the reader that the writer is changing thoughts or ideas, or is moving on to discuss a different aspect of the main idea.
 Some paragraphs fail to click with the reader simply because the idea that is generated in the paragraph is not taken to its logical conclusion.
 Therefore, the arrangement of supporting ideas or arguments must be logical.
 You may use one of the following criteria while arranging the ideas.
-Simple to complex or vice versa, general to specific or vice versa, hight to low priority ideas.
+Simple to complex or vice versa, general to specific or vice versa, high to low priority ideas.